Nokia Oyj (NYSE:NOK) Now Covered by Analysts at Northland Securities

-Analysts at Northland Securities began coverage on shares of Nokia Oyj (NYSE:NOK) in a research report issued to clients and investors on Tuesday, TipRanks reports.
-The firm set a “buy” rating and a $6.00 price target on the technology company’s stock.
-Northland Securities’ target price would suggest a potential upside of 38.89% from the company’s current price.
+Northland Securities assumed coverage on shares of Nokia Oyj (NYSE:NOK) in a report released on Tuesday, TipRanks reports.
+The brokerage issued a buy rating and a $6.00 target price on the technology company’s stock.

-A number of other equities research analysts have also recently commented on the company.
-MKM Partners lowered their target price on Nokia Oyj from $6.00 to $5.00 and set a “buy” rating on the stock in a research note on Friday, May 1st.
-Canaccord Genuity reissued a “buy” rating and issued a $5.50 price objective on shares of Nokia Oyj in a report on Thursday, April 30th.
-JPMorgan Chase & Co. lowered Nokia Oyj from an “overweight” rating to a “neutral” rating in a report on Wednesday, July 8th.
-Goldman Sachs Group raised Nokia Oyj from a “sell” rating to a “neutral” rating and set a $2.90 price objective for the company in a report on Friday, March 27th.
-Finally, ValuEngine lowered Nokia Oyj from a “hold” rating to a “sell” rating in a report on Wednesday, April 29th.
-Two research analysts have rated the stock with a sell rating, five have issued a hold rating, eight have issued a buy rating and one has assigned a strong buy rating to the company’s stock.
-Nokia Oyj currently has an average rating of “Buy” and an average price target of $4.59.
+Other equities analysts have also recently issued reports about the company.
+Deutsche Bank reaffirmed a buy rating on shares of Nokia Oyj in a report on Thursday, June 25th.
+MKM Partners cut their price target on Nokia Oyj from $6.00 to $5.00 and set a buy rating for the company in a report on Friday, May 1st.
+ValuEngine cut Nokia Oyj from a hold rating to a sell rating in a report on Wednesday, April 29th.
+Goldman Sachs Group raised Nokia Oyj from a sell rating to a neutral rating and set a $2.90 price target for the company in a report on Friday, March 27th.
+Finally, Canaccord Genuity reissued a buy rating and issued a $5.50 price target on shares of Nokia Oyj in a report on Thursday, April 30th.
+Two research analysts have rated the stock with a sell rating, five have issued a hold rating, eight have issued a buy rating and one has assigned a strong buy rating to the company.
+The company presently has an average rating of Buy and a consensus price target of $4.59.

-A number of hedge funds have recently bought and sold shares of the business.
-Endurance Wealth Management Inc. grew its holdings in Nokia Oyj by 46.6% during the 2nd quarter.
-Endurance Wealth Management Inc. now owns 16,675 shares of the technology company’s stock valued at $73,000 after buying an additional 5,300 shares in the last quarter.
-Mount Yale Investment Advisors LLC purchased a new position in Nokia Oyj during the 2nd quarter valued at about $879,000.
+A number of institutional investors have recently added to or reduced their stakes in the stock.
+Endurance Wealth Management Inc. increased its stake in Nokia Oyj by 46.6% in the second quarter.
+Endurance Wealth Management Inc. now owns 16,675 shares of the technology company’s stock valued at $73,000 after purchasing an additional 5,300 shares during the last quarter.
+Mount Yale Investment Advisors LLC acquired a new position in Nokia Oyj in the second quarter valued at $879,000.
 N.E.W.
-Advisory Services LLC purchased a new position in Nokia Oyj during the 2nd quarter valued at about $44,000.
-Envestnet Asset Management Inc. grew its holdings in Nokia Oyj by 178.6% during the 2nd quarter.
-Envestnet Asset Management Inc. now owns 232,995 shares of the technology company’s stock valued at $1,025,000 after buying an additional 149,358 shares in the last quarter.
-Finally, Fulton Bank N. A. purchased a new position in Nokia Oyj during the 2nd quarter valued at about $277,000.
-4.49% of the stock is owned by institutional investors and hedge funds.
+Advisory Services LLC acquired a new position in Nokia Oyj in the second quarter valued at $44,000.
+Envestnet Asset Management Inc. increased its stake in Nokia Oyj by 178.6% in the second quarter.
+Envestnet Asset Management Inc. now owns 232,995 shares of the technology company’s stock valued at $1,025,000 after purchasing an additional 149,358 shares during the last quarter.
+Finally, Fulton Bank N. A. acquired a new position in Nokia Oyj in the second quarter valued at $277,000.
+Hedge funds and other institutional investors own 4.49% of the company’s stock.

 Nokia Corporation engages in the network and technology businesses worldwide.
 The company operates in four segments: Ultra Broadband Networks, Global Services, IP Networks and Applications, and Nokia Technologies.
 It provides hardware, software, and services for telecommunications operators, enterprises, and related markets/verticals, including public safety and Internet of Things (IoT).